RM3afifi/Sally/README.md

 # Sally
-# It is my first Calculator bot!
+# It is my first Calculator bot!:cool: :thumbsup: